-The salsa will become juicier over time, so start with a smallish amount of sauce.
+The apple berry salsa will become juicier over time, so start with a smallish amount of sauce.

 Types of Fruit to Use in Salsa

-Make your favorite blend!
+Make your favorite blend using seasonal fruits (link to our free printable guide.)
 The following fruits are easily diced into small pieces:

 - Grapes (cut into fourths)

 - Cherries (remove pits and can be messy)

 Berry salsa with cinnamon chips is a perfect pairing.
 There’s no need to buy a bag when they are so easy to make!